sshyran/beckett/README.rst

 🏗 Status
 ----------

-Beckett is currently under **major development** and is not ready for use.
+Beckett is **stable** and suitable for projects, but expect occasional updates for bug fixes.

 🎥 Credits